HaveFunTrading/boomnet/README.md

 ### Service
-The last layer manages lifecycle of endpoints and provides auxiliary services (e.g., asynchronous DNS resolution) through the `IOService`, which internally relies on `Selector`.
+The last layer manages lifecycle of endpoints and provides auxiliary services (e.g., asynchronous DNS resolution) through the `IOService`, which internally relies on the `Selector` layer.

-`Endpoint` serves as application-level construct, binding the communication protocol with the application's business logic. `IOService` oversees the connection lifecycle within endpoints.
+`Endpoint` serves as low level construct for application logic. `IOService` oversees the connection lifecycle within endpoints.

 ## Protocols
-BoomNet aims to support a variety of protocols, including WebSocket, HTTP, and FIX, with WebSocket client functionality currently available.
+The aim is to support a variety of protocols, including WebSocket, HTTP, and FIX, with WebSocket client functionality currently available.

 ### Websocket